 5. Broadleaf Weeds

-Lawn weeds can also be incredibly frustrating.
+Lawn weeds can also be an incredibly frustrating lawn problem.
 They’re not only ugly but they can be destructive in nature when it comes to your lawn’s health.
 When allowed to grow and spread, weeds can begin to choke out healthy turf and take over.

-In Alexandria and Arlington, VA, clover, dandelion, plantain, and spurge are some of the most prevalent weeds that we see.
+In Northern Virginia, clover, dandelion, plantain, and spurge are some of the most prevalent weeds that we see.
 Your best bet for battling them is a lawn care program that includes broadleaf weed control with spot treatments that are customized to your property.
 Keep in mind that some of the more stubborn weed types, like ground ivy, may require repeated treatments to knock back.

 6. Grassy Weeds